DeloitteAU/rhythm-ui/components/RuiAccordion/readme.md

 As a best practice it is advised to provide a heading for the accordion group and provide the correct aria-level to the `accordion-item` using the `level` attribute based on the content hierarchy of your website.
 By default this is set to 3, based on the assumption that there will be a section heading, however if this is not the case this should be overwritten.

-For more details on the `accordion-item` please review the `expand-collapse` component
+For more details on the `accordion-item` please review the `expand-collapse` component as this is a wrapper for this component

 ## Example